zaboople/essay/Ethics/FreeWill.md

 In the simplest universe, chaos dissipates, and life *is* pointless and predictable.
 What would you do there?
 You'd choose self-annihilation just to free yourself.
 Before deciding that your currently *chaotic* life has no meaning, consider how meaningless this simplest, most predictable universe is.
 If you're at all short on chaos, it's readily available in any free society - some old-timers would say, "Just have children!"

+A simple problem: Everyone says, "Don't go to the grocery store hungry!" because you're much more likely to buy junk food.
+First, eat some breakfast, a sandwich, etc. We are confessing that we lack the strength of "will" alone to shop conscientiously when hungry, a loss of *control* that can be regained, however, by having a meal first.
+There you have it: Useful, practical advice, for once.
+This advice follows the pattern of, "Focus more on the things you can control, less on the things you can't."
+Even better!
+It certainly makes sense to recognize that some aspects of our behavior are difficult to control through sheer *will*.
+We can structure our lives and pursue various means to mitigate or even cure, and if those remedies sometimes amount to a more circumspect *will*, good enough.
+So, by no means is free will a *perfect* freedom of will; it is the control we have in spite of the control we haven't.

 Having perhaps secured some *faith* in your sense of value, we can move on to hair-splitting.

 ## Paradox